Maid of Honour Duties: The Ultimate Guide

 The Maid of Honour is expected to provide assistance to the bride in all aspects of wedding planning,

-From selecting a venue and making decisions about the reception decorations to helping with the guest list, wedding invitations and day-of tasks such as greeting the wedding guests, seating them at their tables, and ensuring everyone has what they need.
-And most importantly, the Maid of Honour must also be available to provide emotional support and advice to the bride during the wedding planning process.
+You should also be on hand for selecting the perfect venue and making decisions about the reception decorations to helping with the guest list, wedding invitations and day-of tasks such as greeting the wedding guests, seating them at their tables, and ensuring everyone has what they need.
+And most importantly, the Maid of Honour must also be available to provide emotional support and advice to the bride to be during the planning process.

 Being Maid of Honour is a big task, you must remove all the all the planning stress from the bride.
 Luckily there are ways to make it easier.
 Here are some tips: